 Finish: Dry with hints spice and sea brine.

 This wonderful malt is double-matured in ex bourbon and ex sherry casks.
 It is beautifully rich and full-bodied, achieving the perfect balance of the nutty sherry flavors characteristic of Bunnahabhain.
-I am a real lover of Bunnahabhain and their 12 Year Old is a great place to start an exploration of their rich maritime malts.
+I am a real lover of Bunnahabhain and their 12 year old whisky is a great place to start an exploration of their rich maritime malts.
 Sláinte!

 Meaning 'Smoky Two' in Scots Gaelic, Toiteach A Dhà (pronounced Toch-ach ah-ghaa) is the sequel to the original robust peaty Toiteach.
 This excellent bottle is non-chillfiltered and has a higher sherry influence than its predecessor which helps to balance out the the bottles heavy peat.